 3 of these routes leave from Pen-Y-Pass which is literally across the road from the YHA Snowdon Pen-Y-Pass Hostel, I told you it was a good location!

 If you’re not looking for a hostel stay on your trip to North Wales, check out other accommodation options in Snowdonia National Park here.
 Either way, I recommend you stay in the park and ideally close to one of the walking trails, otherwise you can drive and park at one of the car parks at the base of the trail.

-Obviously I don’t have anything to compare it to but I loved by walk up Snowdon via the Pen-Y-Pass route and therefore would recommend it to you.
-There are 3 routes – the Pyg Track, Crib Goch and the Miners’ Track.
+Obviously, I don’t have anything to compare it to but I loved my walk up Snowdon via the Pen-Y-Pass route and therefore would recommend it to you.
+There are 3 Snowdonia walking routes are – the Pyg Track, Crib Goch and the Miners’ Track.

 I started the walk at 9:30 and finished at 14:30 and if you do the same, or you head out even earlier, you’ll still have all afternoon to explore more of the Snowdonia National Park.

 A 15-minute drive from Pen-Y-Pass is the town of Llanberis.
 It’s home to the National Slate Museum which I found really interesting.
 Slate is such a big part of North Wales, it’s economy and history so it was interesting learning about it and being able to recognise the slate mountains when I drove passed them.

 Llanberis is a small town but it has a few cafes that you could get some well-needed lunch at after the walk and it has a nice lake if you can walk anymore and a children’s play area.

 You just did one adventure activity hiking to the top of Snowdon so why not do another adventure activity in North Wales?!
 Whether you do this before you go home or combined with Day 1 of your trip to North Wales this will really complete the trip and be an epic addition on your North Wales itinerary!